acfatah/acfatah/README.md

 # Hi, I'm Achmad F. Ibrahim 👋

-> Experienced Full-stack Developer with a Passion for Turning Business Ideas into Reality
+> Experienced Full-stack Developer with a Passion for Turning Great Ideas into Reality

-As a full-stack web developer, I specialize in ES6 JavaScript, Vue 2 and 3, and Ruby on Rails.
-With DigitalOcean, I develop and deploy web applications and create dynamic and interactive UIs with Vue.
-My experience in Ruby on Rails delivers seamless back-end experiences.
-I prioritize scalable and maintainable code using ES6 JavaScript.
-I leverage my web development expertise and passion for innovation to turn business ideas into reality.
+A full-stack web developer, specialize in building UI using ES6 JavaScript, and Vue 3.
+I prioritize scalable and maintainable code using latest features of ECMA script.

+Currently working fulltime at [SHT Engineering Sdn Bhd](https://shtengineering.com.my/) as a Front-end Web Developer.

 <details>
   <summary>Contact and socials</summary>